Traditions being challenged.

 In the past, law firms operated in a traditional way, nothing else.
-With significant evolution in technology and cloud solutions, innovations are impacting a scope and nature of legal services.
+With significant evolution in technology and cloud solutions, innovations are impacting the scope and nature of legal services.
 This change is almost always combined with new ways of delivering the services.

-More and more cloud software is being used by each company, and digital document segment is evolving as a prime candidate.
+More and more cloud software is being used by each company, and the digital document segment is evolving as a prime candidate.
 The collaboration software must enable both legal firms and their clients to use the same platforms for efficient collaboration.
-Since legal firms work with many clients, they must become fluent in using of such digital collaborative solutions.
-Yet, this is the prime opportunity to establish NEW offerings, where client will expect:
+Since legal firms work with many clients, they must become fluent in using such digital collaborative solutions.
+Yet, this is the prime opportunity to establish NEW offerings, where clients will expect:

-External collaborations - as the new collaborations and partnering models are being pivotal to success of each innovative company, the tools use must support interconnected operations and collaborations, between clients, their business partners, law firms, and eventually others.
+As the new collaborations and partnering models are being pivotal to success of each innovative company, the tools use must support interconnected operations and collaborations, between clients, their business partners, law firms, and eventually others.
 This is where the true differentiation will come.